MicrosoftDocs/power-platform/power-platform/admin/hierarchy-security.md

 > ![](../admin/media/hierarchy-security-setup2.png "Set up hierarchy security in Dynamics 365 apps")

  Set the **Depth** to a desired value to limit how many levels deep a manager has a Read-only access to the data of their reports.
 For example, if the depth equals to 2, a manager can only access his or her accounts and the accounts of the reports two levels deep.
-In our example, if you log in into [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps not as an Administrator, who can see all accounts, but, as the VP of Sales, you’ll only be able to see the active accounts of the users shown in the red rectangle, as illustrated below:
+In our example, if you log in into Dynamics 365 apps not as an Administrator, who can see all accounts, but, as the VP of Sales, you’ll only be able to see the active accounts of the users shown in the red rectangle, as illustrated below:

 > [!div class="mx-imgBorder"]
 > ![](../admin/media/sales-vp-access.png "Read access for VP of Sales in Dynamics 365 apps")